janko-m/college-diploma_thesis/README.md

 # Diploma thesis

-My Diploma thesis, on topic of "searching".
+My Diploma thesis, on topic of full-text search.

+## Generating LaTeX

 On Mac you can generate and open the PDF by running